 - Cognitive Remediation.
 This treatment consists of giving the patient exercises to improve the cognitive functioning.
 Some of these exercises include Word Finding, recalling stories or passages read to the patient, reasoning and problem solving.
 Another exercise is reading a passage or a chapter and writing out the main idea.

 Most people have heard of an EKG (electrocardiogram) but have not heard of a QEEG.
 The same way that heart activity is measured via EKG, brain activity is measured via EEG.
 The “Q” is the quantitative analysis which mathematically compares your brain to the norm; thus showing areas of dysregulation.

 Why do we do this?

-At The Brain Clinic we know that no two brains are created alike, and that’s why our treatments are individually created.
+At CTE Help we know that no two brains are created alike, and that’s why our treatments are individually created.
 The QEEG allows us to give you a personalized treatment targeting your specific problem areas to help you become your most optimal self.

 In one word; Neurotherapy.
 Neurotherapy is training your brainwaves out of dysregulation and into a better brain functioning pattern for you.
 This can be done with biofeedback (using real time displays to your brain activity) and cognitive remediation.

 Contact us today for a Treatment Package. email: email@example.com